-Dead Dead Permit

-Bridge Type Limit State Load Load Load

-DC DW LL

-Steel Service II 1.00 1.00 1.00

-Reinforced Concrete Service I 1.00 1.00 1.00

-Prestressed Concrete Service I 1.00 1.00 1.00
+Bridge Type Limit State Dead Load DC Dead Load DW Permit Load LL Steel Service II 1.00 1.00 1.00 Reinforced Concrete Service I 1.00 1.00 1.00 Prestressed Concrete Service I 1.00 1.00 1.00

-• A SERVICE I load combination for reinforced concrete components and prestressed concrete components has been introduced in LRFR to check for possible inelastic deformations in the reinforcing steel during

-• Steel structures shall satisfy the overload permanent deflection check under the SERVICE II load combination for permit ratings using load factors as given in Table 5.
+- A SERVICE I load combination for reinforced concrete components and prestressed concrete components has been introduced in LRFR to check for possible inelastic deformations in the reinforcing steel during heavy overload crossings (MBE 6A.5.4.2.2b).
+This check shall be applied to overload checks and sets a limiting criterion of 0.9Fy in the extreme tension reinforcement.
+Limiting steel stress to 0.9 Fy is intended to ensure that there is elastic behavior and that cracks that develop during the passage of overweight vehicles will close once the vehicle is removed.
+It also ensures that there is reserve ductility in the member. - Steel structures shall satisfy the overload permanent deflection check under the SERVICE II load combination for permit ratings using load factors as given in Table 3.2.4.2.
 Maximum steel stress is limited to 95% and 80% of the yield stress for composite and non-composite compact girders respectively.

-3.2.5.3 Floorbeam Load Rating
+3.2.4.3 Floorbeam Load Rating